 A proceeding for unspecified damages by a former supplier against Briscoes (New Zealand) Limited and Briscoe Group Limited was served on 10 February 2023.
-It relates to representations allegedly made by the Group concerning their trading relationship, which the supplier claims contravened the Fair Trading Act and the Contracts and Commercial Law Act.
+It relates to representations allegedly made by the Group concerning their trading relationship, which the supplier claims contravened the Fair Trading Act 1986 and the Contracts and Commercial Law Act 2017.
 The Group firmly denies the allegations and is actively defending the claim.
-It is not practical to estimate the potential effect or the timing of the claim as the proceeding is at an early stage and the damages sought are currently unquantified.
-(2022: Nil).
+It is not practical to estimate the potential effect or the timing of the claim as the proceeding is ongoing and the damages sought are currently unquantified.